dsweber2/dsweber2.github.io/index.md

 To contact me, feel free to shoot me an email at dsweber@math.ucdavis.edu.
 Or shoot me a message on twitter.
-Or whisper softly to a passing blue jay of the passing of the old gods.
+Or whisper softly to a passing blue jay about the passing of the old gods.